ComputePods interface format

 Answer: We will use a dictionary for the collection of routes, but each route will have a numeric "priority" field.
 The collection of routes will be sorted by priority and then the route (as a string).

-The YAMLized schema for httpRoutes
+The YAMLized schema for httpRoutes is as follows:

 ```yaml